conor-deegan/personal-website/posts/building-web-services-from-scratch-part-2-dns.md

 $ cargo run -- -X POST -H "Content-Type: application/json" -d '{"id": 3, "name": "Alohomora", "description": "Unlocking Charm"}' http://example.com/api/spells
 ```

 Right so the first thing we need for our ingress client is a function for it to query the DNS resolver.
 The function will take the domain name as an argument and return the IP address.
 Lazy as I am, I will copy the `query_authoritative_server` function from the resolver and modify it to query the resolver instead.
-Copy and paste babyyyyy!

 ```rust
 // Query the DNS resolver for the IP address of a domain